axo318/roman-numeral-service/README.md

 - Unit test coverage reports are also available in directory `coverage/` after performing `npm run test:cov`

 ### Layout
+- The package layout was generated using nest-cli and follows recommended NestJS standards.
 ```
 ├── src
 │   ├── common